★ Desert Mountain ★ Ultra-Luxury Golf Community

 How Has Desert Mountain Scottsdale Real Estate Trended Over 12 Months?

-What Are Desert Mountain Scottsdale Real Estate Prices and Volume in June 2026?
+What Are Desert Mountain Scottsdale Real Estate Prices and Volume in August 2026?

-What Do Desert Mountain Patio Homes and Villas Cost in June 2026?
+What Do Desert Mountain Patio Homes and Villas Cost in August 2026?

 Desert Mountain patio homes are the most accessible entry point into the community.
 These attached or semi-attached single-level residences typically range from 2,400 to 3,800 square feet, sit on smaller maintained lots, and trade between $1.3 million and $2.4 million depending on village, course frontage, and view.
 The Cochise and Geronimo villages hold the largest concentration of patio home inventory, with Renegade offering occasional patio-style options.
-Active patio inventory community-wide typically counts fewer than 15 listings at any given time … a thin supply that rewards buyers who engage a Desert Mountain Scottsdale specialist early.
-The segment appeals to part-time residents and members who want lock-and-leave convenience without giving up club access.

 What Is the History of Desert Mountain Scottsdale Real Estate?

-Desert Mountain Scottsdale Real Estate was conceived in 1985 by Desert Mountain Properties as a private golf community on approximately 8,000 acres on the south flank of Continental Mountain.
+Desert Mountain Scottsdale Real Estate was conceived in 1985 by Desert Mountain Properties as a private golf community on 8,000 acres on the south flank of Continental Mountain.
 Lyle Anderson Company led the original development and partnered exclusively with Jack Nicklaus for the golf course program.
 The first course (Renegade) opened in 1987.
 Over the next three decades, five additional Nicklaus Signature courses followed (Cochise, Geronimo, Apache, Chiricahua, Outlaw), making Desert Mountain Scottsdale Real Estate home to the largest concentration of Nicklaus Signature courses at any single private club worldwide.

 Where Are the Desert Mountain Scottsdale Real Estate Boundaries?